 Equivalence is the first, most simple condition of cooperation.
 Everyone of us is different, and the idea of being equal seems right but in reality it is not.
 If I am short, I shouldn’t eat the same meal as people that are half meter taller than me.
 I wouldn’t need that much food and they would need more than mine.

 A bigger meal for a tall individual is equivalent to a standard meal for a shorter individual.
 Kids may eat more sweets than adults, but should eat a lot less wine.
 Diabetics may want the same sweets as their kids, but alas, they know it wouldn't be a good choice.
 And so on: individuals and their differences should be considered for equivalent benefits, not equal ones, in order to live equivalent lives.

 Cooperation is different than altruism

-That’s why we talk about enjoyment.
-You enjoy food, a new car, and also a good friendship.
-We found out there are two main equivalences to be respected: an equivalence of benefit, that happens when you get as much as the other participants, and an equivalence of feelings, or equivalence of the relationship, in which you are as much happy as the other participants are.
+You may enjoy food, a new car, and also a good friendship.
+There are two main balances to be respected: an equivalence of benefits, that happens when you get equivalent goods, services or valuables as the other participants, and an equivalence of relations, in which you are as averagely happy as the other participants are.

 Cooperation happens therefore when both equivalences are met, the first one is good, it is called a win-win, but it is not enough.
 Cooperation is not a mere goods and services exchange, but a relational exchange too.